Fire Benefit Charge FAQs

 A Fire Benefit Charge is part of a two-part funding system that helps ensure growing communities maintain high quality fire and life safety services.
 The fee is included in your property tax payable to King County.
 On your tax statement it is identified as a “Fire Fee.”
 The fee is based on factors that consider the size, type, and risk of structures.
 As an example, a commercial office building will have a smaller Fire Benefit Charge than an industrial location that houses flammable or other hazardous chemicals, even if the buildings have the same size or assessed value.

-Why does Puget Sound Fire use the benefit charge funding method?
+Why does Puget Sound Fire use the Fire Benefit Charge funding method?

-The benefit charge provides a stable funding method to secure operating funds for the Regional Fire Authority.
+The Fire Benefit Charge provides a stable funding method to secure operating funds for the Regional Fire Authority.
 A property tax system alone, only takes into consideration the value of the property and not the benefits provided by the Regional Fire Authority to specific property types.
-By using a benefit charge, costs of providing services are distributed to the properties that benefit from the services.
+By using a Fire Benefit Charge, costs of providing services are distributed to the properties that benefit from the services.

-Consistent with the statutory requirements, the benefit charge is based on the principle that the basic unit of public fire service is delivery of water to a fire.
-Accordingly, the Puget Sound Fire benefit charge formula focuses on correlating fire flow to the deployment of resources necessary for the “delivery of water to the fire.”
+Consistent with the statutory requirements, the Fire benefit Charge is based on the principle that the basic unit of public fire service is delivery of water to a fire.
+Accordingly, the Fire Benefit Charge formula focuses on correlating fire flow to the deployment of resources necessary for the “delivery of water to the fire.”